 The Swing Legacy

 Henry performs in the styles of Count Basie, Duke Ellington, and Fats Waller (hence the name “thins”) — all of which are lamentably seldom heard today.
+He has been for many years one of the leading practitioners of the stride piano genre.
 In addition, he has written all the arrangements for The Swing Legacy.
 He has led and participated in various jazz groups around Boston, and played and recorded in England with the Anglo-American Alliance (these records have achieved cult status among collectors).
 As a soloist, he has performed at many jazz venues in the Boston vicinity, at the legendary Hanratty’s piano bar in New York, and at various jazz festivals around the country.
 Two CDs have been well-received: a CD of duets with John Clark (clarinet and various saxes), Two for Tea, and a solo-piano CD, Some Stride Piano Playing.

 Debby is one of Boston’s premier jazz vocalists.
 Her principal influences are Ella Fitzgerald, Billie Holiday, Peggy Lee, Anita O’Day, and Julie London, and her singing consistently echoes the jazz tradition.
 She has a huge repertoire drawn from the classic era of American popular song, and although she reinterprets the melody as all good jazz singers do, she always respects the original beauty of the songs.
 All these attributes are on display in her CD “Slow Hot Wind”.
 Debby has performed extensively around the Boston area, including appearances at the Regattabar, Scullers, and Ryles.